The Gratitude Project for Change

 In Uncategorized

-When we convene, we deliberately count our blessings and are inspired by the beauty that surrounds us.
-We listen and enjoy hearing the words of poets, writers, rivers rushing, wind blowing and thinking about our priorities, relationships, and our emerging conversations.
+Each time we convene, we deliberately count our blessings, listen deeply to each other and enjoy hearing the words of poets, writers, rivers rushing, winds blowing and reflecting on our priorities, our networks of relationships, our commitment to community and our emerging ways of leading, growing and showing up in the world.

 Out Beyond Ideas of Wrongdoing and Rightdoing